Where to Calculate Stop Loss for Trading - Where to Set StopLoss Order in Forex Trading

 Most important question is how close or how far this stop loss order should be set from the price where you entered the trade position.
 Where you set the stop loss order will depend on several factors:

-Because there aren't any rules set in stone as to where you should place these stop loss orders on a chart, we follow general stop loss order setting guidelines used to help place these stop loss orders correctly.
+Because there aren't any rules set in stone as to where you should place these stop loss orders on a chart, we follow general stop loss order setting guidelines used to help place these stoploss order orders correctly.

 Some of the general forex stop loss setting guidelines used are:

-1. Risk Percentage - How much is one willing to lose on one trade.
-The general stop loss order setting rule is that a trader should never lose more than 2 percent of the total account capital on any one single trade.
+1. Risk Percent - How much is one willing to lose on one trade position.
+The general stop loss order setting rule is that a fx trader should never lose more than 2 percent of the total account capital on any one single trade.

 2. Market Volatility - market volatility refers to the daily price range movement of the currency pair that you're trading.
-If a currency pair routinely moves up and down in a range of 50 pips or more over course of the day, then you can't set tight stop loss when you open a trade.
-If you do, you will be taken out of the trade position by normal market volatility.
+If a currency pair routinely moves up and down in a range of 50 pips or more over course of the day, then you can't set tight stop loss when you open a trade transaction.
+If you do, you will be taken out of the trade by the normal market price volatility.

-4. Trade Position Size - if trade size opened is too large then even the smallest decimal price movement will be fairly big in risk percent terms.
+4. Trade Position Size - if trade position size opened is too big then even the smallest decimal price movement will be fairly large in risk percent% terms.
 This means that you have to set a tight stop loss for your trade which might be taken out more easily.
-In most cases it's better to adjust to a smaller trade position size so as to give your trade more space for fluctuation, by setting a reasonable stop loss level for this stop loss while at the same time reducing the risk for the trade.
+In most cases it is better to adjust to a smaller trade position size so as to give your trade more space for fluctuation, by setting a reasonable stop loss level for this stop loss order while at the same time reducing the risk for the trade transaction.

-5. Account Equity - If your trading account is under-capitalized then you'll not be able to set your stop loss orders accordingly, because you will have a big amount of money invested in a single trade position which will force you to set very tight stop loss orders.
+5. Trading Account Equity - If your trading account is under-capitalized then you'll not be able to set your stop loss orders accordingly, because you will have a large amount of money invested on a single trade position which will force you to set tight stop loss orders.
 If this is case, you should think seriously about whether you've enough capital to trade Forex in the first place.

-6. Market Conditions - If the price is trending upwards, a tight stop may not be necessary.
-If on the other hand the price is choppy & has no clear market trend direction then you should use tight stoploss order or not open any transactions at all.
+6. Market Conditions - If the market price is trending upwards, a tight stop may not be necessary.
+If on the other hand the price is choppy & has no clear market trend direction then you should use tight stop loss order or not open any transactions at all.

-7. Time-Frame - the bigger the time-frame you use, the bigger the stop loss level should be.
+7. Timeframe - the bigger the chart time-frame you use, the bigger the stoploss order level should be.
 If you were a scalper trader your stoploss orders would be tighter than if you were a day trader or a swing trader.
-This is because if you're using longer time frames and you figure out the price will be move upwards it does not make sense to set a very tight stop loss order because if the price swings a little, your open order will be hit.
+This is because if you're using longer time-frames and you figure out the price will be move upwards it does not make sense to set a very tight stop loss order because if the price swings a little, your open order will be hit.

 How to Calculate Stop Loss in Forex Trading - Where to Set StopLoss Order in Forex

 The method of setting stop loss orders that you select will vastly depend on what type of trader you are.
 Most oftenly used method to determine where to set stop loss orders is - resistance and support levels.
-These support and resistance areas give good points for setting these stop loss orders as they're the most reliable levels to set stop loss orders, because the support & resistance levels won't be hit many times.
+These support and resistance areas give good points for setting these stop loss orders as they're the most reliable levels to set stop loss orders, because the support & resistance zones will not be tested many times.

 The technique of how to set these stop loss orders that you choose should also follow the stop loss setting guidelines above, even if not all these guidelines apply to your strategy try to implement the guide-lines that will apply to your strategy depending on what type of trader you're.